-A music minor must actively participate in at least one ensemble each semester in which they are enrolled in applied music lessons and/or enrolled in courses leading to the minor in music (with a maximum of 4 hours of credit).
+A music minor must actively participate in at least one ensemble each semester in which they are enrolled in applied music lessons and/or enrolled in courses leading to the minor in music.
+Four (4) credits of Chapel Choir or up to eight (8) credits of MUS 4501, Chamber Singers, may be counted toward the degree, with a maximum of eight (8) credits total for ensembles.